CarineRey/caars/README.md

 cp -rL OUTPUT_DIR OK_OUTPUT_DIR
 ```

+See the [Tutorial](https://github.com/CarineRey/amalgam/wiki/Tutorial) for more usage.

 ```
+Amalgam

   amalgam_app.byte

 === flags ===

   --alignment-dir PATH        Directory containing all gene family alignments
                               (Family_name.fa) in fasta format.
   --outdir PATH               Destination directory.
   --sample-sheet PATH         sample sheet file.
   --seq2sp-dir PATH           Directory containing all link files
                               (Family_name.tsv).
 A line for each sequence and its species spaced by a tabulation.
   --species-tree ABSOLUTE     PATH Species tree file in nw format containing all
                               species.
 Warning absolute path is required.
+  [--dag-graph PATH]          Write dag graph in an dot file (Can take a lot of
+                              time)
+  [--debug Get]               intermediary files (Default:false) [--html-report PATH]        Logs build events in an HTML report [--just-parse-input Parse]  input and exit.
+Recommended to check all input
+                              files.
+(Default:false)
-  [--memory INT]           Number of GB of system memory to use.(Default:1) [--np INT]               Number of CPUs (at least 2).
-(Default:2) [-build-info]            print info about this build and exit [-version]               print the version of this build and exit [-help]                  print this help text and exit
+  [--memory INT]              Number of GB of system memory to use.(Default:1) [--mpast FLOAT]             Minimal percentage of alignment of an Amalgam
+                              sequences on its (non amalgam) closest sequence to be kept in the final output [--no-reconcile Not]        run final Reconciliation step [--np INT]                  Number of CPUs (at least 2).
+(Default:2) [--quiet Do]                not report progress.
+Default: off [--refineali Refine]        MSA after the final Reconciliation step (Default:false) [--refinetree Refine]       topology during final Reconciliation step (Default:false) [-build-info]               print info about this build and exit [-version]                  print the version of this build and exit [-help]                     print this help text and exit (alias: -?)

 ```